 With Omnisend, you’ll never have to keep a close eye on your plan to see if you’re overpaying for fewer features.

-While certain things, like SMS and ad credits do cost more, that is controlled by phone and ad platform operators.
+While certain things, like ad credits do cost more, that is controlled by ad platform operators.
 Omnisend won’t tack on extra charges to your plan.